awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

    The previous example is a default `aws-auth` `ConfigMap`\.
 Only the node instance role has access to the cluster\.

-1. Make sure that you have existing Kubernetes `roles` and `rolebindings` or `clusterroles` and `clusterrolebindings` that you can map IAM users or roles to\.
+1. Make sure that you have existing Kubernetes `roles` and `rolebindings` or `clusterroles` and `clusterrolebindings` that you can map IAM principals to\.
 For more information about these resources, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

    1. View your existing Kubernetes `roles` or `clusterroles`\. `Roles` are scoped to a `namespace`, but `clusterroles` are scoped to the cluster\.